FROGMEN The true story of my journeys with Captain Jacques-Yves Cousteau and the crew of Calypso.

 Richard Hyman’s book recounts SCUBA diving on the historic civil war ironclad the USS Monitor and assorted marine life including coral reefs, grouper, and spiny lobsters.

-Listen to John St. Augustine's 2011 interview of Richard Hyman (Chicago's WGN radio).
+John St. Augustine's 2011 interview of Richard Hyman (Chicago's WGN radio).